ixmaps/IXmapsClient/README.md

 #### Removing IXmapsClient
 Delete the **IXmapsClient** folder.
 In a Linux terminal window, navigate to the directory where **IXmapsClient** resides, then you run the following command: `rm -r IXmapsClient`
-This will completely remove the IXmaps Client from your computer.
+This will completely remove the **IXmapsClient** from your computer.

 ## Development